Ahmad-Fachrii/Ahmad-Fachrii/README.md

 <h3 align="left">Game Programmer | Unity & C#</h3>
 <p align="left"><i>"Games are not just about function, but fun."</i></p>

 I am a Game Developer and undergraduate student in Digital Creative Multimedia at Telkom University.
-I specialize in gameplay programming and system architecture using Unity and C#.
-By combining my strong technical foundation with a solid understanding of UI/UX principles, my goal is always to build clean, optimized systems that deliver the best possible player experience.
-After all, games are not just about function, but fun.
+I focus on gameplay programming and system architecture using Unity and C#, with additional experience in UI/UX design.
+I enjoy building clean and maintainable systems that support responsive and engaging player experiences.

 ---